cmda-bt/be-course-20-21/week-2.md

 *  **Due**: before week 3

 #### Description
-Create a server that handles routes and serves static files in Node.js.
-Use the [`express`](https://expressjs.com/) web framework.
+We'll add more features to our server.
+It should handle routes and serve static files.
 Make sure it does (atleast) the following three things:

 1. **Basic routing:** Have a couple of different `routes` (e.g. `/about` `/login`) that are useful for your matching-application.
 2. **Error handling:** Respond with a `404 Not Found` if you go to a route that doesn't exist.